 Training

 Of course, a family’s Brug dog needs to learn how to sit, stay, and heel, just like other dogs.
 When it comes to obedience training, a Brug learns its basic lessons fairly quickly.
-Keep in mind that some of these dogs can be distracted during sessions of training.
+Keep in mind that some of these dogs can be distracted during training sessions.
 So, keep treats on hand for success.
 Also, an encouraging tone of voice and words of praise are both very powerful tools in training.

 This mix of intelligence and a tendency to become distracted is common in the Pug breed as well.